 Vadym Kholodenko, pianist

-As an encore at the conclusion of his 2013 CMS concert in Sunset Center, Vadym Kholodenko plays this arrangement by Siloti of J.S.
+As an encore at the conclusion of his 2013 CMS concert in Sunset Center, Russian pianist Vadym Kholodenko plays an arrangement by Alexander Siloti of J.S.
 Bach's Prelude in E Minor BWV 855a.

-For a listening comparison, here is a YouTube video of the original Bach Prelude played on piano.
+For a listening comparison, here is a YouTube video of the original Bach Prelude played on piano (Vadym is not the pianist).
 It is performed twice: once with a view of the keyboard and then with a display of the score.
 Notice that Bach's melody is originally in the left hand; Siloti moved it to the right hand in his arrangement.